emmawalshdev/The-Book-bar/README.md

       - Icon name (required)

   - Cancel (go back)
-    - When clicked, the user is redirected back to the manage genres page.
+    - When clicked, the user is redirected back to the Manage genres page.

   - Delete (remove genre document from collection)
     - A modal appears, asking for confirmation of the deletion.